Agnogh/pirate-resort/README.md

 ## **Feature**

-Contains 5 (five) pages + 2 pages that ae accessd from 4th page in the row "Rewards Centre".
+Contains 5 (five) pages + 2 pages that are accessed from the 4th page in the row "Rewards Centre".
 Rewards Centre has:
-- drop down menu
+- drop-down menu
-- text entry fileds for name and email (mandatory) and phone number (optional) + command button that is operational once mandatory filelds are populated corectlly
+- text entry fields for name and email (mandatory) and phone number (optional) + command button that is operational once mandatory fields are populated correctly
-- command button for user to be redirected to follow up page
+- command button for a user to be redirected to the follow-up page

 ### ***Navigation bar link***

-Each title tab contains a link to redirect the user to the homepage for that respective title.
+Each title tab includes a link to redirect the user to the homepage for that respective title.
 The title (above tab in the navigation bar) also contains a link to that very same page (so clicking on it refreshes or reloads the page)

 ### ***Footer links***